 The claimed regimen did not meet any long-felt need.
 (Ex.
-1002 ¶ 95.)
-As Dr. Boers explains, in the late 1990s, there was a need to treat RA patients who only partially responded to methotrexate.
+1002 ¶ 89.)
+As Dr. Massarotti explains, in the late 1990s, there was a need to treat RA patients who only partially responded to methotrexate.
 (Id.)
 That need was met by the introduction of the TNF α -inhibitors.
 (Id.)
-To the extent that there was a need for an additional treatment option for RA even after the introduction of the TNFainhibitors, for example, for patients that are inadequate responders to $TNF\alpha$ inhibitors, that need was met when rituximab was approved and marketed for NHL, as demonstrated by the many independent physicians who used rituximab off-label to treat various B-cell-mediated diseases.
+To the extent that there was a need for an additional treatment option for RA even after the introduction of the TNF α -inhibitors, for example, for patients that are inadequate responders to TNF α -inhibitors, that need was met when rituximab was approved and marketed for NHL, as demonstrated by the many independent physicians who used rituximab off-label to treat various B-cell-mediated diseases.
 (Exs.
 1005-1010, 1035; see also Ex.
-1002 ¶ 95.)
-For example, Dr. Jack Goldberg used rituximab in 1998 to treat patients who had RA complicated by Felty's disease.
+1002 ¶ 89.)
+Therefore any long-felt need was met when rituximab was first approved, and certainly no later than when Edwards 1998 published and publicly advocated the use of rituximab to treat RA.
 (Ex.
-1028 ¶¶ 14-15.)
-Therefore any long-felt need was met when rituximab was first approved, and certainly no later than when Edwards 1998 published and publicly advocated the use of rituximab to treat RA.
-(Ex. $1002 \P 96$.)
+1002 ¶ 90.)